Nathan’s Famous (NASDAQ:NATH) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Nathan’s Famous (NASDAQ:NATH – Get Rating) in a research note issued to investors on Thursday.
-The firm issued a buy rating on the restaurant operator’s stock.
+StockNews.com initiated coverage on shares of Nathan’s Famous (NASDAQ:NATH – Get Rating) in a research note issued on Friday.
+The brokerage set a “strong-buy” rating on the restaurant operator’s stock.

 Nathan’s Famous, Inc engages in the operation of franchised fast-food units.
 It is involved in the licensing, wholesaling, and retailing of products marketed under the Nathan’s Famous brand.
 The firm operates through the following business segments: Branded Product Program, Product Licensing, Restaurant Operations, and Corporate.